 Big Four Hollow is located in Section 14 of Ward Township in Hocking County and lies within the 14-digit HUC unit #05030204060030.
 The project site covers 285 acres of a 410 acre sub-watershed (Big Four Hollow) draining to Monday Creek.
 The design was completed by USFS and TN & A for \$19,000.
 The treatment approach for this site was to install two limestone leach beds (3000 sq. ft) and approximately 1,400 linear feet of limestone channel (OLC).
-The goal of the design was to reduce acidity concentration, not metals.
-The goal of the project was to decrease acidity by 82% at station BF00400, only 25% of the acidity concentration has been decreased at site BF00400.
+The goal of the project was to decrease acidity concentrations by 82% at station BF00400.
+However only 27% of the acidity concentration has been decreased at site BF00400.
 Construction was complete Sept.
 17, 2001, by Pangea for a cost of \$320,000.
 The major responsibility of the construction company was to install leach beds and OLCs.
 The funding sources for this project were USFS for the design and MCRP, ODNR-DMRM and USFS for construction.
-Figure 3 and 4 (shown on page 3) estimate approximately 104 lbs/day of acid and 0 lbs/day of metals were prevented from entering into Monday Creek as a result of this AMD reclamation project.
+Figure 3 and 4 (shown on page 3) estimate approximately 121 lbs/day of acid and 0 lbs/day of metals were prevented from entering into Monday Creek as a result of this AMD reclamation project.
 This project was designed to reduce acidity, not metals.

-Water quality data was collected at the project discharge as well as multiple stations pre- and post-construction.
+Water smples were collected at the project discharge as well as multiple stations pre- and post-construction.
 The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge as a result of the AMD reclamation project.

 As a result of the Big Four Hollow Project, pH and net acidity have improved downstream for approximately 0.75 miles.
-Pre-construction data showed pH in the range of 3.4 - 6.7 at the project discharge and downstream.
-However, after installation of the Big Four Hollow Project, post-construction data shows pH in the range of 4.1 - 6.6 at the discharge and downstream.
-The net acidity concentration decreased 25 percent at the project discharge.
+Pre-construction data showed pH in the range of 3.4-6.7 at the project discharge and downstream.
+However, after installation of the Big Four Hollow Project, post-construction data shows pH in the range of 4.1-6.6 at the discharge and downstream.
+The net acidity concentration decreased 27 percent at the project discharge.

 Using the Mean Annual Load Method (Stoertz, 2004), acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
-Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 9/1/1997 to 7/30/2004 for pre-construction and from 11/1/2004 to 06/30/2007 for post-construction.
+Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 9/1/1997 to 7/30/2004 for pre-construction and from 11/1/2004 to 12/31/2007 for post-construction.